KaleChip24/git-group-practice/README.md

 <!-- Zhao is a rockstar for taking the lead on this project! -->

-"Zhao is just a rockstar" -- Lavell
+"Zhao is just a rockstar" -- Lav